RheagalFire/Sentiment-Analysis-of-Movie-Reviews/ReadMe.md

     ```
 ![output](https://github.com/RheagalFire/Images/blob/main/Capture.JPG)

 3. Creating featuresets that is of **tuple** datatype.
-Most common words are selected that are cross-refrenced against occuring words in document to create a boolean feature like below.
+Most common words are selected that are cross-referenced against occurring words in document to create a Boolean feature like below.

 ![output 2](https://github.com/RheagalFire/Images/blob/main/Capture2.JPG)